Qualitative reasoning in a two-layered framework: Introduction

 \section{Introduction}

-The main objective of this paper is to provide a logical framework for reasoning with uncertain information, where uncertainty in events is expressed qualitatively rather than quantitatively.
-This approach has been explored in the case of (qualitative counterparts of) probability, but much less so in the case of weaker notions of uncertainty, creating a gap we aim to fill with this paper.
-The most general kind of uncertainty measure usually considered in the literature is \emph{capacity} ---~a function $\mu:2^W\rightarrow[0,1]$ on the powerset of a set of events $W\neq\varnothing$ which is monotone w.r.t.\ $\subseteq$, non-trivial ($\mu(W)>\mu(\varnothing)$), and normalized: $\mu(\varnothing)=0$, $\mu(W)=1$ (cf.~\cite{Grabisch2009,Zhou2013}).
-We slightly generalize this notion by relaxing the last condition and will call the resulting function an \textit{uncertainty measure}.
+The main objective of this paper is to provide a~logical framework for reasoning with uncertain information, where uncertainty in events is expressed qualitatively rather than quantitatively.
+This approach has been explored in the case of (qualitative counterparts of) probability, but much less so in the case of weaker notions of uncertainty, creating a~gap we aim to fill with this paper.
+The most general kind of uncertainty measure usually considered in the literature is \emph{capacity} ---~a function $\mu:2^W\rightarrow[0,1]$ on the powerset of a~set of events $W\neq\varnothing$ which is monotone w.r.t.\ $\subseteq$, non-trivial ($\mu(W)>\mu(\varnothing)$), and normalised: $\mu(\varnothing)=0$, $\mu(W)=1$ (cf.~\cite{Grabisch2009,Zhou2013}).
+We slightly generalise this notion by dropping the last condition and call the resulting function an \textit{uncertainty measure}.

+The difference between normalised and non-normalised measures is related to the difference between closed and open-world assumptions and to the difference between normal and non-normal modal logics.
+In other words, an agent may not necessarily believe that they have access to the whole sample space.
+Thus, even though, a classical tautology $\phi$ is true in all states accessible by an agent, they are still not convinced therein to assign $1$ as $\phi$'s degree of certainty.

-We will employ two-layered logical formalism consisting of two separate layers: the inner layer formalizes reasoning about events, while the outer layer formalizes reasoning about beliefs in the events, the uncertainty measure of choice acting as the interpretation of the belief modality acting on formulas describing events.
-We will use G\"{o}del many-valued (fuzzy) logic to formalize the qualitative reasoning about the resulting beliefs on the outer layer.
+We will employ a~logical formalism consisting of two separate layers: the inner layer formalises reasoning about events, while the outer layer formalises reasoning about beliefs in the events, the uncertainty measure of choice acting as the interpretation of the belief modality acting on formulas describing events.
+We will use G\"{o}del many-valued (fuzzy) logic to formalise the qualitative reasoning about the resulting beliefs on the outer layer.
 Apart from reasoning about events classically, we also wish to consider cases where the actual information about events available to an agent is faulty in the sense that it can be incomplete or even contradictory.
-Thus, in the apparatus of two-layered logics, we will employ not only classical logic but also \emph{fuzzy} and \emph{paraconsistent} logics to account for this possibility and reason with non-classical information in a \emph{non-trivial} way.
+Thus, in the apparatus of two-layered logics, we will employ not only classical logic but also \emph{fuzzy} and \emph{paraconsistent} logics to account for this possibility and reason with non-classical information in a~\emph{non-trivial} way.